 Andy unpacks some workbooks from a cardboard box and places them into a pigeonhole.
 The phone rings.
 He dashes over to his desk and answers it.

 Hi Andy.
 We haven’t got any OHP acetates for Module 206.

-Andy checks the handwritten list of modules and materials sellotaped to the wall behind him, which is illuminated by a shaft of moted sunlight, penetrating the gloom through the room’s only window.
+Andy checks the handwritten list of modules and materials sellotaped to the wall behind him, illuminated by a shaft of moted sunlight penetrating the gloom through the room’s only window.

 Don’t worry, John.
 There are no acetates for Module 206.

 Andy hangs up the phone and continues to unpack boxes.

 At the time, I didn’t like 1992 very much.
 In fact, I sporadically wrote a diary documenting my dreary days in a dead-end job.
 I was 17 years old, crimped my hair and wore baggy black cardigans because I wanted to be Robert Smith.
 But instead, I was working in a storeroom at the arse-end of an annexe building and every day just dragged.